Controllability and Vector Potential: Controllable Dynamical Systems from Kalman to Willems

-Remark: Control of such a system is the process of restricting its behaviour to a suitable subset by the imposition of additional laws, i.e. by enlarging the rows of $P(\del)$.
-This formulation of control does not involve notions of inputs and outputs, and hence avoids any a priori notion of causality.
-These lectures will not however address this issue any further.\\
+Remark 2.1: Control of such a system is the process of restricting its behaviour to a suitable subset by the imposition of additional laws, i.e. by enlarging the rows of $P(D)$.
+This formulation of control does not involve notions of inputs and outputs, and hence avoids any a priori notion of causality.\\

+Example 2.1: Let $A = \mathbb{C}[\dbydt]$.
+The collection of all signals $x$ and $u$ in Kalman's state space system of Definition 2.1, is the kernel of the operator

+but now, the difference between state and input has been obliterated.
+In other words, we do not impose any causal structure on the system. \\

-Remark: The kernel $\ker_\F(P(\del))$ of the operator of Equation (1) depends upon the submodule $P \subset A^k$ generated by the rows of the matrix $P(\del)$, and not on a specific choice of generators of $P$ such as the rows of $P(\del)$.
+Remark 2.2: The kernel $\ker_\F(P(D))$ of the operator of Equation (1) depends upon the submodule $P \subset A^k$ generated by the rows of the matrix $P(D)$, and not on a specific choice of generators of $P$ such as the rows of $P(D)$.
 Indeed, the maps

 where, $[e_1], \ldots ,[e_k]$ denote the images of the standard basis $e_1, \ldots ,e_k$ of $A^k$ in $A^k/P$, and